DinisCruz/Book_Generation_Z_Developer/content/3.technologies/content/ml-ai.md

 ---
-title: Machine Learning and AI
+title  : Machine Learning and AI status : content weight : 30
 ---

 One of the most important areas that you need to gain a strong understaning in the next 5 years is Machine Learning and Artificial Intelligence (AI).